rosano/joybox/os-app/open-guide/text.en.md

 <div class="OLSKDecorNotice">

-Note: this only works if there is a trailing slash before `#`.
+Note: this only works with a trailing slash before `#`.

 </div>